-- Terminal T-wave inversion
+- T-wave inversions

-- Pathological Q-wave formation
+- Pathological Q waves

-- Persistent, broad, and deep Q wave
+- Persistent, broad, and deep Q waves

-- Often incomplete recovery of the R wave
+- Often incomplete recovery of R waves

-Localization of the infarct with the help of ECG changes
+Localization of the myocardial infarct on ECG

-An easy rule of thumb: "Infarction of the anterior wall" is caused by obstruction of the LAD or its branches.
-Depending on the extent of anterior wall infarction, it results in ECG changes in I, aVL, and/or anterior wall leads (V1–6).
-Infarction of the posterior wall is caused by obstruction of the LCX or RCA or their branches, and ECG changes are seen in leads II, III, and aVF."
+Infarction of the anterior wall is caused by obstruction of the LAD or its branches.
+Depending on the extent of anterior wall infarction, it results in ECG changes in the anterior wall leads (V1–6) and/or I and aVL.
+Infarction of the inferior wall is caused by obstruction of the LCX or RCA or their branches, and ECG changes are seen in leads II, III, and aVF.